skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 The orbital package allows you to run tidymodels workflow predictions inside databases, including Snowflake, substantially speeding up the prediction process.

-To do so, orbital converts the tidymodels workflow to SQL that can be run on Snowflake.
+To do so, orbital converts tidymodels workflows into SQL that can run on Snowflake.
 You can then either use that SQL to run the predictions of that model or deploy the model directly to Snowflake.